 If you're like me, then you're probably always worried about the end game.
 The fear of going back to your lazy slump once the challenge is over might linger in your mind.

 Thankfully, I have good news.
 The awesome thing about the 100 days of productivity challenge is that it builds you up for something bigger.
-Yes, if you follow through it, you're going to finish up a lot of tasks and feel good about your effort.
+Yes, if you follow through with it, you're going to finish up a lot of tasks and feel good about your effort.
 But you'll also be teaching your brain something new.
-This challenge will take you from trying to be productive every day, to being productive as a habit.
+This challenge will take you from trying to be productive every day, to be productive as a habit.

 Health psychology researcher, Phillippa Lally, discovered that it takes humans an average of 66 days to form a habit3, she discovered that it took the subjects between 18-254 days to form a new habit, with an average of 66 days.

 In 2016, a study conducted by a Duke University researcher showed that more than 40% of the actions we take every day are habits4, not conscious decisions.
-If you've ever wondered why you naturally reach for your phone when you wake up, walk into the bathroom to brush your teeth without thinking twice, or push open the blinds in the morning, its because these acts are all habits.
+If you've ever wondered why you naturally reach for your phone when you wake up, walk into the bathroom to brush your teeth without thinking twice, or push open the blinds in the morning, it's because these acts are all habits.
 You've done them so many times that your brain doesn't have to contemplate those decisions.